VargaJoe/sn-magazine/README.md

 # Prerequisites

 When you register a snaas repository, you will get a sample workspace content structure.
 You can manage sensenet contents through  sensenet [admin ui](https://admin.sensenet.com).
 The sample workspace is set to be private by default, so you will have to make it public to try this app with your repository.
-I recommend to set `See` permission on your Content (Globe icon) and `Read` permission (or with `Make Content Public` action).
+I recommend to set `See` permission on your Content (Globe icon) and `Read` permission (or with `Make Content Public` action) on SampleWorkspace.

 Now you can set your repository with this app.
 Clone this github repository and set `config.json` to your sensenet repository:
 - apiUrl is your snaas repo url